erodola/Alg-s2-2020/README.md

 ### News

+- **17/03/2020:** **Exercise solutions** are now online together with a video explaining the solutions step by step.

 - **16/03/2020:** The recorded lecture for March 17th is now online.
 Note that you can **turn on the subtitles** in Youtube to get a decent script, if you think you need it.

-- **09/03/2020:** Until further notice, all lectures will be pre-recorded by me and available here for **download/streaming**.
 All questions on the lecture topics will be answered via email.

 ### Logistics